 Val Thorens is a semi-pedestrian resort, which means you may drive through resort, and stop to unload your luggage outside your hotel, apartment, or chalet.
 You must then park your vehicle in a parking - either your hotel's car park, or one of the parkings run by Valthoparc.

 You're not allowed to leave your car parked in the street, and if you do, it will eventually get towed away to the pound.
 The fee for recovering it is very expensive.
 On Saturday and Sunday, the Municipal Police do the rounds, putting warning notices on cars, but they do not usually tow them away, unless they are obstructing traffic.
-From Monday morning, any car parked on the street can be towed away.
+From Monday morning, any car parked on the street will be towed away.

 It is slightly cheaper to book with Valthoparc in advance (and by booking, you ensure you get a space in the parking of your choice, which is important in busy holiday periods).
 For example, 5, 6, or 7 nights in one of the covered car parks cost €77.50 (2018-19 prices) if booked well in advance, or €82.50 if booked nearer to the time or paid in resort.
 It's slightly cheaper for the open car parks.
 Book on Valthoparc's website.

 You can give any non-perishable food you have left over at the end of your stay to the French charity Restos du Coeur, by handing it in at parkings P0 and P2.

 The radio station for the valley is Virgin Radio Val Thorens Les Menuires, on 92.3 and 101.0FM.
 (It may change to R'Val Thorens Les Menuires for winter 2016-17).
 There's a local programme in the morning and evening, and the rest of the time they take a feed from Paris.
 They broadcast a weather forecast and the piste and lift information several times a day.
 There is traffic information on Saturdays (but in French only).

 The Club des Sports de Val Thorens is the local sports club, which includes the ski club.
 The office is in the Maison de Val Thorens, and in the winter it's open 0900-1200 and 1400-1800.